lightningmcqueen80/waitForElements/README.md

 Call the function, then pass the element you're looking for.
 It's done using the [`document.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) method.

-You're being returned the DOM element reference to do anything with element.
+You're being returned the DOM element reference to do anything with the element.

 In case of success, the element is found, you can do anything within the `.then()` method.